pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

     equal) that must be taken into account when implementing Autograd backward methods for functions that receive sparse tensors as inputs.

-    Sparse tensors with indefinite fill value don't have the intrinsic constraints as discussed above.

 ### Future extensions and existing issues